paogor/CUDA-SIPG-matrix-free/README.md

 CUDA SIPG matrix-free
 =====================

-This code solves the Poisson problem with Dirichlet borer condition with the Symmetric Interior Penalty Galerkin method.
+This code solves the Poisson problem with Dirichlet border condition with the Symmetric Interior Penalty Galerkin method.

 The code has been written in CUDA C++.